Vardagsbruket/Vardagsbruket/README.md

 - 📫 How to reach me **diana.unden@gmail.com**

-- 📄 Experienced project manager with experiences from both private and public sector.
+- 📄 Experienced project manager with experiences from both private and public sector mainly in quality development, communications and business strategy.
 Check out my CV on [LinkedIn](https://www.linkedin.com/in/dianaunden/)

 - ⚡ I have a Ba in Business and International Relations and a MSc in Globalization, Environment and Social Change (geography).
 I also have a degree in pottery.